sneakysneak/docs/pages/connector-authentication/google-v2.md

 ### Service URL

-This is specific to your instance of Cyclr and it can be found from the Partner Admin Console under Settings>General Settings>Service URL.
+This is specific to your instance of Cyclr and it can be found from the Cyclr Partner Admin Console under:
+Settings>General Settings>Service URL.

-By default your account will have been set up with a Service Domain but this can be changed if you require to remove any reference to Cyclr.
+Your Partner Accont will have been set up with a default Service Domain but this can be changed if you would prefere to remove any reference to 'Cyclr'.

 ### Cyclr Server Stack

 You will be asked to set a 'callback' URL, and this varies according to where your Cyclr Partner Account is hoasted.

 ## Registering Your Application